 If all signs point to an easy alliance between both furballs, you can continue to put them together until you no longer need to shut the confinement door.
 If it does not go that way, you will need to separate them again and start from step one and two.
 Though many people will only jump back to step four, it is best to start from square one, so you can slowly reintroduce them as non-threatening friends.

 The above steps are the best way to introduce any new felines to your household.
-Unfortunately, when you have one cat who is more aggressive than the other, it can be a bit trickier.
+Unfortunately, when you have one cat that is more aggressive than the other, it can be a bit trickier.
 Here are some additional tips to help you ease the new pet into the family fold.

 - Injury or Illness: Even if you don’t see any signs of sickness or injury, that does not mean your new friend is not battling something we can’t see.
 Make sure you bring your new cat to the vet as soon as possible and preferably before you start to integrate them with the rest of your pets.
-An animal that is in pain or is feeling unwell is less-likely to appreciate a new friend.
+An animal that is in pain or is feeling unwell is less likely to appreciate a new friend.
 This is especially true if the cat is from a shelter.

 - Litter Box: Even after the confinement time is over, you should still have separate litter boxes for both.
 If you can swing an additional one-even better.
 Regardless, both animals should have their private space to use the bathroom.
 Additionally, you want to make sure there are no sneak attacks while one is…doing their business.